guerilla-di/tracksperanto/README.txt

 scaling a proxy track up).
 Internally, Tracksperanto talks Exporters, Importers and Middlewares.
 Any processing chain (called a Pipeline) usually works like this:

-* Tracker file is read and trackers and their keyframes are extracted, converting them to the internal representation. * Trackers and their keyframes are dumped to all export formats Tracksperanto supports, optionally passing through middleware
+* Tracker file is read and trackers and their keyframes are extracted, converting them to the internal representation.

-== Internal coordinate system

-Frame numbers start from zero (frame 0 is first frame of the clip).

-Tracksperanto uses Shake coordinates as base.
-Image is Y-positive, X-positive, absolute pixel values up and right (zero is in the lower left corner).
-Some apps use a different coordinate system so translation will take place on import or on export, respectively.

-We also use residual and not correlation (residual is how far the tracker strolls away, correlation is how sure the tracker is about what it's doing).
-Residual is the inverse of correlation (with total correlation of one the residual excursion becomes zero).
+* Trackers and their keyframes are dumped to all export formats Tracksperanto supports, optionally passing through middleware

 == Importing your own formats

-You can easily write a Tracksperanto import module - refer to Tracksperanto::Import::Base docs
+You can easily write a Tracksperanto import module - refer to Tracksperanto::Import::Base docs.
+Your importer should return an array of Tracksperanto::Tracker objects which are themselves arrays of Tracksperanto::Keyframe objects.

 == Exporting your own formats